droonga/droonga.org/reference/plugin/adapter/index.md

 ## How an adapter works? {#how-works}

  1. The Droonga Engine starts.
-    * A global instance of the c (ex. `FooPlugin::Adapter`) is created and it is registered.
+    * A global instance of the adapter class (ex. `Droonga::Plugin::FooPlugin::Adapter`) is created and it is registered.
       * The input pattern and the output pattern are registered via [its `.message`](#classes-Droonga-Adapter-class-message).
     * The Droonga Engine starts to wait for incoming messages.
  2. An incoming message is transferred from the Protocol Adapter to the Droonga Engine.